SJSURoboticsTeam/urc-control_systems-2019/README.md

 ##### General #####
 * The framework make commands ONLY work in Linux.
 If you have a windows computer.
 Please install a VM of Linux using VM Workstation.
 If your computer is not fast enough for a VM then you will have to dual boot.
 Also, for VM's, make sure you use a 32 bit version of Linux.
+* **DO NOT USE THE CLONE BUTTON AT THE TOP OF THIS PAGE**     Instead use the command `git clone --recursive https://bitbucket.org/sjsurobotics/controlsystems2019/src/master`
 ##### Hierarchy #####
 * Projects - The folder where all sub-systems module is placed in.
 * Projects/Subsystem - Contains the main file,Makefile,documentation folder, and source folder.